YZ Leonis Minoris: Variability

 Light curves for YZ Leonis Minoris in three photometric colors: red, green and ultraviolet (plotted as blue).
 Adapted from Copperwheat et al. 2011.

 Artist's impression of an eclipsing binary.

-SDSS J0926+2634 is an AM Canum Venaticorum-type variable star, which is a type of cataclysmic variable system that are ultracompact and deficient in hydrogen, with orbital periods of just some minutes.
+SDSS J0926+2634 is an AM Canum Venaticorum-type variable star, which is a type of cataclysmic variable system that are ultracompact and deficient in hydrogen, with orbital periods of just a few minutes.
 It is also an eclipsing binary, a type of binary stars where the components eclipse each other, causing variation in the apparent brightness.
 The American Association of Variable Star Observers also mentions YZ Leonis Minoris as a SU Ursae Majoris-type star (dwarf nova).
 YZ Leonis Minoris was the first system discovered that is both an eclipsing binary and an AM Canum Venaticorum star.
 As of 2022, more than 8 such systems are known.

-The system presents eclipses every 28 minutes, which decrease the system's apparent magnitude by 2 magnitudes and last about two minutes, in addition to presenting outbursts that make the system's apparent magnitude increase by two magnitudes.
-YZ Leonis Minoris' mean apparent magnitude is 19.33^{m}, decreasing to 17.11–16.81^{m} during the outbursts.
+The system presents eclipses every 28 minutes, which decrease the system's apparent magnitude by two magnitudes and last about two minutes, in addition to presenting outbursts that make the system's apparent magnitude increase by up to two magnitudes.
+YZ Leonis Minoris' mean apparent magnitude is 19.33^{m}, brightening to between 17.11 and 16.81 during the outbursts.
 These outbursts happen every 100–200 days and are likely generated by bursts of enhanced mass transfer from donor star to the white dwarf.

 YZ Leonis Minoris is the variable-star designation of the system.